LLNL/shroud/docs/reference.rst

 C_name
     Name of the C wrapper function.
     Defaults to evaluation of option *C_name_template*.

+C_post_call
+    Code added after all of the argument *post_call* code.

+C_return_type
+    Allow the C wrapper and Fortran wrapper to return a different type than the C++ function.

+C_return_code
+    Code used to compute the return value.
+    Must include the ``return`` statement.

 F_C_name
     Name of the Fortran ``BIND(C)`` interface for a C function.